Telecom tower climber gets $30M settlement in fall suit

 Continue Reading Below

-Shanin Specter, of Philadelphia-based firm Kline & Specter, says Jeglum's family is "gratified" that they can now "provide for first-class care for the rest of his life."
+Shanin Specter, of Philadelphia-based firm Kline & Specter, says Jeglum's family is "gratified" they can now "provide for first-class care for the rest of his life."

-He has a wife and two young children.
+He has a wife and two children.

-His lawsuit alleged subsidiaries of AT&T knew of hazards at the tower, but failed to fix them.
+AT&T says it's focused on worker safety and is glad the case against one of its vendors has been resolved.